NNPDF/eko/doc/source/theory/pQCD.rst

 is presented in equation 3.1 of :cite:`Schroder:2005hy` for |MSbar| masses, while the same expression for POLE masses is reported in Appendix A.

-Splitting Functions
+QCD Splitting Functions
 -------------------

-The Altarelli-Parisi splitting kernels can be expanded in powers of the strong coupling :math:`a_s(\mu^2)` and are given by :cite:`Moch:2004pa,Vogt:2004mw`
+In the case in which only the |QCD| corrections are considered, the Altarelli-Parisi splitting kernels can be expanded in powers of the strong coupling :math:`a_s(\mu^2)` and are given by :cite:`Moch:2004pa,Vogt:2004mw`

 .. math ::